At the start of each year, I have emails in my inbox from people who need my help with budgeting.

 Please don’t fall prey to all of those get-rich blogs online because most of them are just trying to pay off debt.

-Understand how to weed out bloggers who are successful and those that are learning.
+Understand how to weed out successful bloggers and those that are learning.

-Do you want to learn to bake from a bake from scratch from an experienced baker or from a box?
+Do you want to learn to bake from scratch from an experienced baker or a box?

 Isn’t it amazing how easy it is to get lured by people who haven’t been through the process?